 Recently, the Bucket List Family selected our RTS25 Black, Gray, & White hexagon concrete tile for their hit TV Show, Traveling Home.
 Hexagon concrete tile patterns modernize any room.

 Another great example is this Talavera hexagon kitchen backsplash tile.
-Talavera tile is hand-painted Mexican tile that is available in an assortment of colors and designs.
+Talavera tile is a hand-painted Mexican tile that is available in an assortment of colors and designs.

 As decades pass, it’s clear that hexagon tile patterns are here to stay.
 If you’re looking to mix things up in your next flooring project, consider jumping on the tile patterns bandwagon.
 The Octagon pattern is another wildly popular tile pattern choice.
 Check out this article about how Joanna Gaines used the Brown Octagon tile for one of her fixer uppers, The Hot Sauce House.

 Explore more reasons why we love Saltillo Tile here!